hawthornn/bob.palmvein/README.rst

   $ bin/nosetests

-Usually, all tests should pass, if you use Bob_ in version 1.2.1.
+Usually, all tests should pass, if you use the latest packages of Bob_.
-With other versions of Bob_, you might find some failing tests.
+With other versions of Bob_, you might find some failing tests, or some errors might occur.

 Cite our paper